melon-li/algorithm/README.md

-# algorithm-c
+# algorithm
-The common algorithm implemented by c language
+The common algorithm